 Whether you’re racing to school, or spending holiday time with the family, riding a bike provides the excitement of adventure as well as whole-body health benefits.
 Making physical activity family-friendly helps role model healthy behaviours for kids, which can make them more likely to continue to be active and healthy as they grow up.
-What’s more, you won’t be alone on the bike path; October is WA Bike Month so families everywhere are pulling the old mountain bike out of the shed, pumping the tyres, and getting their pedal on.
+What’s more, you won’t be alone on the bike path; October was WA Bike Month so families everywhere have been pulling the old mountain bikes out of the shed, pumping the tyres, and getting their pedal on.

 Active kids move more as they mature

 Kids who are regularly physically active are more likely to continue to be active throughout the life-cycle, and any sort of movement matters.
 Less than one-quarter of Aussie kids get enough physical activity during the day, and exercise that isn’t engaging is a big reason why this decreases significantly as they head to high-school.
 Putting a spin on fitness with a picturesque pedal through the park can establish enjoyment of exercise in children and condition positivity to activity.
 Cycling is also super as it develops strength, aerobic fitness, and balance and coordination, all while being low-impact – perfect for developing bodies.

 Creating community conscious kids

 Starting healthy habits young can also create a strong connection to community in kids.
 Cycling is better for the environment, saves money on transport and parking, and takes cars off the streets in our suburbs.
 It also develops awareness of the local area and streets, and awareness of other road and path users to promote safe practice when out of the home.

 Ride to the shops

 Try taking the kids for small trips to the shops and save the hassle of parking.
 Take the scenic route, and remember a backpack to cart your milk or bread home.